BatteredBunny/nix-ai-stuff/README.md

 # nix-ai-stuff
-Nix flake with several LLM projects
+Nix flake with several LLM projects, everything here is focused on CUDA.

 ## Packages
 - exllamav2 0.0.8